how-to-prevent-joint-cracks_fd9f05cd-8f74-45d6-98ca-526839f179c1

 The specs reflect that.
 Most pieces ship with 7mm or 9mm walls.
 Bases run 14mm to 18mm edge to edge.
 Downstems use the heaviest glass we can put there, because that is where real-world impacts land.

-The end result is a piece trusted by over 300,000 glass enthusiasts that is built to survive the stress events this guide covers, not just look good on a shelf.
+The result is a piece trusted by over 300,000 glass enthusiasts and built to withstand the stress events this guide covers, not just look good on a shelf.

 Thick Glass and Reinforced Joints